Kros-s/RedditViewer/README.md

 Provides a view where u can preview the reddit posts, or even open it on a browser

----
 # How to run

-Install Cocoapods (in case you don't have it
+Install Cocoapods (in case you don't have it)

 Run on shell at level folder